girikaushik/assignment-js/README.md

-To run tests use this
+To run tests use this Command
 npx jest ./tests/[FileName].test.js